SPARK45118/HW_2026_Test/README.md

 ---

+## 📖 The Story Behind the Build

+Instead of leaving Doofus on a plain, empty background, I built out a full narrative around the core mechanic: Doofus is a **pirate whose ship has wrecked**, and he's stranded out at sea.
+The only way back to safety is to make his way to the beach — where more ships, treasure, and palm trees await — by hopping across a trail of crumbling **Pulpits** that spawn two at a time, exactly per Hitwicket's original guideline (only two Pulpits active simultaneously, spawning adjacent to the previous one).

+So mechanically, nothing about the core rules changed — Doofus is still walking across a fixed number of platforms that spawn and disappear on a timer.
+But narratively, every design choice was made to answer *"why is this happening?"*: he's not just testing platforms, he's a shipwrecked pirate racing across a sinking archipelago to reach dry land before the sea swallows his path.
+That's the lens I used for every visual and environmental decision below.

+---

 ## 🎮 Gameplay Overview

 Doofus loves exploring green hex platforms called **Pulpits**.
 The catch: each Pulpit only lasts a few seconds before it crumbles and falls apart.
 Doofus has set himself a challenge — walk across at least **50 Pulpits** without falling into the water.